zhalvorsen/caliptra-mcu-sw/docs/src/rom.md

-# ROM Specification
+# Reference ROM Specification

-The ROM is executed when the MCU starts.
+The reference ROM is executed when the MCU starts.

 The ROM's main responsibilities to the overall Caliptra subsystem are to: